-Form B - Consortium Certification & Assurances
+Form B - Consortium and Other Eligible Entity Certification & Assurances

-This form provides assurances to the State that consortium members will comply with State & Federal requirements.
+• This form provides assurances to the State that consortium and other eligible entity members will comply with State & Federal requirements.

-Form C - Consortium Memorandum of Understanding
+Form C - Consortium and Other Eligible Entity Memorandum of Understanding

-This form outlines the responsibilities members of the consortium are responsible for.
+This form outlines the responsibilities members of the consortium and other eligible entity are responsible for.